chel-data/chel-fs-rust/README.md

 ## Introduction
-This is a Rust version of Chel-fs.
-It runs on a DAOS cluster.
-It has two bin files.
-They are chel-fs-server and chel-fs-client. chel-fs-server is the backend server. chel-fs-client is the client. chel-fs-client is also a fuse client.
-By working together they can provide a filesystem which can be accessed through a fuse mountpoint.
+A Rust version of Chel-fs runs on a DAOS cluster.
+It consists of two bin files, chel-fs-server and chel-fs-client. chel-fs-server is the backend server. chel-fs-client is the fuse client.
+They together can provide a filesystem through fuse.

 ## How to build
 The build process should be very easy except for preparation for a DAOS cluster.